Channel One News

 Channel One News was an American news content provider.
-The daily news program was accompanied by commercial advertising for marketing in schools, with supplementary educational resources.
+Its televised daily news program was accompanied by commercial advertising for marketing in schools, with supplementary educational resources.
 The Peabody award-winning Channel One News program was broadcast mainly to minors, advertising a way for young teens to understand happenings worldwide.
 Susan Winston (former executive producer of Good Morning America) and Daniel Funk were brought in to design the broadcast and produce the six weeks of test shows.
 On May 13, 2014, it was sold for an undisclosed price to Houghton Mifflin Harcourt.
 On June 28, 2018, HMH announced that Channel One's last broadcast occurred in May and that they would be "winding down ongoing operations".

 History

 Channel One was founded in 1989.
 It began with a pilot program in four high schools before its national rollout in 1990, with original anchors and reporters Ken Rogers, Lynne Blades, and Brian Tochi.
 Christopher Whittle founded it along with co-founder Ed Winter, advertising and marketing executives based in Knoxville, Tennessee.
 Primedia Inc. purchased Channel One for approximately $250 million from Whittle in 1994, with Ed Winter remaining as chairman for several more years.

 The program's first executive producer, Cynthia Samuels, came to Channel One from 9 years on Today.
 While at Channel One, she created Student Producer Week (in which students produced, reported, directed, and designed an entire week of programming), Channel One's one-hour specials (including one in Moscow and Ohio, one in Tokyo and Texas, one in Los Angeles after the Rodney King riots hosted by Arsenio Hall) and OneVote (an "election night" for students to vote for president and watch the returns come in live from their classrooms).
 After Cynthia Samuels came Douglas Greenlaw, former president of MTV, followed by David Neuman, former vice president of comedy at NBC.

 From 1997 until 2000, Andy Hill was president of programming for Channel One News, where he produced award-winning news programming for an audience of eight million American teens.

 In December 2007, Channel One's parent company, Primedia, classified its Education Segment, which includes Channel One Network, as a "discontinued operation" and announced that it was "exploring strategic alternatives for" the businesses in that segment.
 In 2007, Primedia sold Channel One to Alloy Media.

 In July 2007, NBC News announced that it would be partnering with Alloy under an arrangement in which NBC would work with Channel One News to produce original content for Channel One's in-school broadcasts, providing Channel One with access to global news gathering resources.
 In 2009, CBS News entered into a partnership with Channel One.

 Alloy was bought by ZelnickMedia in 2010.
 On May 13, 2014, Channel One was acquired by the educational publisher Houghton Mifflin Harcourt; the company stated that the purchase would foster the "continued development of high-quality digital content for students, teachers, and parents across multiple modalities, and will bring significant video and cross-media production capabilities in-house."